Unemployment benefits in Ukraine: Payment amount

 Unemployment benefits in Ukraine are paid out by the State Social Security Fund in case of Unemployment (a part of the Ministry of Social Policy of Ukraine) and financed by employers.
 An insured person pays 0.6% of its wages to the State Social Security Fund in case of Unemployment.
 A self-employed can only contribute voluntarily.
 The employer pays 1.6% of the total wage.
 To be able to receive unemployment benefits one must be registered at an employment office, be able and willing to work, and have income less than the minimum wage (the minimum wage in Ukraine is ₴1,218).
-The benefit may be reduced, suspended, or terminated after an discharge for violating work rules or for filing in a fraudulent claim.
+The benefit may be reduced, suspended, or terminated after a discharge for violating work rules or for filing in a fraudulent claim.
 The benefit is based on 50% of average earnings for persons with a 2 to 6-year career, 55% of average earnings for persons with a 6 to 10 years 60% of average earnings and if one has worked more than 10 years he will receive 70% of average earnings.
 In the first 90 calendar days 100% of the benefit is paid, the next 90 calendar days 80% is paid and after that time period 70%.

 Being in the initial stages of economic reconstruction, social protection issues will be of primary importance in Ukraine.
 If their incomes are below the minimum living standard, pensioners and children, in particular, should receive targeted money allowances.
 The official latent unemployment rate is 20-30%.
 The rapid small-scale privatization, privatization of unfinished construction projects (whose number is greater than 9,000), and the liberalization procedures required to start private businesses will reduce the amount of unemployment.
 Furthermore, Ukraine has adopted stricter rules for being able to register as unemployed as well as raised the unemployment benefit payments to its people.
 Current unemployment rate was 8.8% as of the year 2017.
 By providing support to workers during various employment-related risks, such as unemployment, social policies raise the reservation wage of workers.
 This allows workers to reject jobs that may not correspond to their skill qualifications.
 Thus, social policies indirectly support the investments in skills made by employers.